 How to Register for the FanDuel NY Promo Code

-Here’s a step-by-step on creating your new FanDuel account in New York:
+Here’s a step-by-step on creating your NY sports betting account with FanDuel:

 - Download the FanDuel app for your Android or iOS for your iPhone.
 You can also visit the FanDuel sportsbook website to register.
 If you register via web browser on a computer, you’ll still be able to access your account via mobile device.